minio/minio/docs/disk-caching/DESIGN.md

 ### Run MinIO gateway with cache on Docker Container
 ### Stable
 Cache drives need to have `strictatime` or `relatime` enabled for disk caching feature.
-In this example,mount xfs file system on /mnt/cache with `strictatime` or `relatime` enabled.
+In this example, mount the xfs file system on /mnt/cache with `strictatime` or `relatime` enabled.

 ```
 truncate -s 4G /tmp/data